openxthinking/docs/global/howto.md

 ![Edit code](https://docs.openthinking.net/media/global/howto/preview-share_link.png)
 ![Edit code](https://docs.openthinking.net/media/global/howto/preview-copy_link.png)

-!> The preview link is available for few days.
-After that you need to generate a new one.
+!> The preview link is available for a few days.
+After that, you need to generate a new one.

 ## Metafields